PixarAnimationStudios/OpenSubdiv/documentation/compatibility.rst

 of OpenSubdiv.
 Dropping support for Hierarchical Edits allows for significant simplifications of many areas of the subdivision algorithms.

-While the 3.0 release does not offer direct support for Hierarchical Edits, it is hoped that the architectural changes and direction of 3.0 will facilitate their application for those wishing to use them -- though not always in the same optimized context.
-As with many other features, consideration for increased support will be considered based on demand and resources.
+While the 3.0 release does not offer direct support for Hierarchical Edits, the architectural changes and direction of 3.0 still facilitate the application of the most common value edits for those wishing to use them -- though not always in the same optimized context.
+Of course, support for Hierarchical Edits in the future will be considered based on demand and resources.

 **Non-Manifold Topology**